thomasabishop/neuron-zk-generator/README.md

 # `neuron-zk-generator`

-This is a basic Python application that reads data from [my](https://github.com/thomasabishop/eolas) [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) and formats it so that it can be compiled as a [Neuron](https://neuron.zettel.page/) project and from there published as a static-site on the web.
+This Python application reads data from [my](https://github.com/thomasabishop/eolas) [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) and formats it so that it can be compiled as a [Neuron](https://neuron.zettel.page/) project and from there published as a static-site on the Web.

-## Running app in local development
+## Local development

 ```sh
 source venv/bin/activate